roszczypalam/dotfiles/README.md

 just kill it `tmux kill-server` -> reloading it should work but somehow it doesn't :<

+### Tmux yanking selected text

+I've added fature for tmux to copy text from visual selection to system clipboard.

+to use it `xclip` should be installed (via apt-get)

 ### TODO

 coping from other tmux window -> xclip or vim mode in terminal (ex. i want to get path using pwd and paste it to another window)